Carriage: History

-Prehistory
+Early history

-Some horsecarts found in Celtic graves show hints that their platforms were suspended elastically.
+Some horse carts found in Celtic graves show hints that their platforms were suspended elastically.
 Four-wheeled wagons were used in Bronze Age Europe, and their form known from excavations suggests that the basic construction techniques of wheel and undercarriage (that survived until the age of the motor car) were established then.

-Bullock carriage

-A bullock carriage, also known as a bullock cart, is a large, four wheeled carriage typically pulled by oxen.
-It conventionally includes a sturdy wooden tongue between the wheels, a yoke connecting the pair of oxen, a wooden platform for passengers or cargo, and large steel rimmed wooden wheels.
-These carriages were first protyped in the 3rd millennium BC and predated chariots.
-Evidence of both light and heavy wheeled bullock carriages have been found in sites like Mohenjo—Daro, Harappa and Chanhu-daro.
+First prototyped in the 3rd millennium BC, a bullock cart is a large two-wheeled cart pulled by oxen or buffalo.
+It includes a sturdy wooden pole between the oxen, a yoke connecting a pair of oxen, a wooden platform for passengers or cargo, and large steel rimmed wooden wheels.

-Chariot

 Two-wheeled carriage models have been discovered from the Indus valley civilization including twin horse drawn covered carriages resembling ekka from various sites such as Harappa, Mohenjo Daro and Chanhu Daro.
 The earliest recorded sort of carriage was the chariot, reaching Mesopotamia as early as 1900 BC.
-Used typically for warfare by Egyptians, the Near Easterners and Europeans, it was essentially a two-wheeled light basin carrying one or two passengers, drawn by one to two horses.
+Used typically for warfare by Egyptians, the Near Easterners and Europeans, it was essentially a two-wheeled light basin carrying one or two standing passengers, drawn by one to two horses.
 The chariot was revolutionary and effective because it delivered fresh warriors to crucial areas of battle with swiftness.